vatsal121/music_playlist_manager_react_node/README.md

   - Once installed, Run project by executing `npm start`.
   - Server APIs is located at `http://localhost:8000`
   - Front end React app is located at `http://localhost:3000/`

+### Please See:
+  - It is a good practice to run the terminal/command prompt with admin privileges.
+  - If for some reason npm start doesn't work on the server project just update the package.json file in the script section, set the "start" property to `node server.js` from `nodemon server.js`
+  - Another alternative is fire the following command in your command prompt/terminal `npm install nodemon -g` and then re-run the `npm start` command in the server project folder.

 ### Features